 These inter generational linkages are important because most youth movements are not cognizant of the socio-political and economic history of what activists and women’s organizations have build and therefore, do not have the benefit of that experience or understanding of that history.
 For women’s movements, these will eventually die out if conversations are not expanded to challenge stereotypes and include younger women within the same.

 The traditional understanding of being an ‘expert’ and ‘leader’ on young people’s issues is that a young person needs to be ‘adult’ in their experience of youth issues, i.e., have a high level of wisdom, content and experience in being able to effectively input on these issues.
 This ideally means that young people either cannot participate in giving concrete inputs to policy and programming (as they do not have this ‘expert’ experience) or alternatively, their participation is tokenistic.

 We have challenged the ideas behind meaningful participation by engaging young people with local experience in their communities with specific forums at policy levels that could benefit from the same.
 In this process, we encourage young people to build productive relationships with different stakeholders and help them strengthen the content and impact of their messages and voices.
 These are further strategized and carried forward at both local and global levels.

-TYPF does not speak at international levels to presume to know what is needed ‘for all young people’, but advocates for basic rights and information that all young people are entitled to.
+TYPF does not advocate from the perspective of presuming to know what is needed ‘for all young people’, but advocates for basic rights and information that all young people are entitled to.
 We also train young people on strengthening their advocacy skills and help them bridge and build these critical relationships, maintaining that our primary impact and importance continues to be at local levels, in our own communities.
 An increasing part of this learning is also teaching young people to monitor and input the commitments made by their governments on health and financing for development and funding a ‘rights based approach’.